mahuti/set49mode/readme.md

         usbhid.quirks=0xFAFA:0x0007:0x00000020,0xFAFA:0x0008:0x00000020

-If you want to use one of the other GGG products, you will need to change the existing product id: 0x0007
+If you want to use one of the other GGG products, you will need to change the product id.
+GPWiz49 has a product code of 0x0007, other versions may differ.

 3. You will also need to add a UDEV rule so that this app can be run without ROOT privileges